Securities Lending Strategies: Exclusive Valuations and Auction Bids: Improvements to the Model

-The auction theory aspects combines standard results with new extensions for the log-normal case, the interdependent case and a combined realistic setting with uniform distributions.
-Instead of the bidding strategies we have considered, we can come up with a parametric model that will take the valuations as the inputs and the bid as output.
-The parameters can depend on the size of the portfolio, the number of securities, the number of special securities, the number of markets, the extent of overlap with the internal inventory, and where available, the percentile rankings of the historical bids for previous auctions, which auction sellers do reveal sometimes.
-A key open question is to decide which of the valuations to use for the bidding strategy if we do not opt to combine them based on our variance weighting (section \ref{sub:Variance-Weighted-Combined}).
+A key open question is to decide which of the valuations to use for the bidding strategy if we do not opt to combine them based on our variance weighting (section \ref{subsec:Variance-Weighted-Combined}).
 This aspect will require views on how the loan rates might evolve and which securities in the exclusive pool will stay special or might become special, and hence can be used to pick either a more aggressive or a less aggressive valuation.
-In a subsequent paper, we will look at how we can systematically try and establish expectations on loan rates and which securities might become harder to borrow and hence have higher profit margins on the loans.
-The locate conversion ratio can also be the result of profit maximization when the Knapsack algorithm is used to allocate the locates.
+In a subsequent paper (Kashyap 2016), we will look at how we can systematically try and establish expectations on loan rates and which securities might become harder to borrow and hence have higher profit margins on the loans.
+The locate conversion ratio can also be the result of profit maximization when the Knapsack algorithm (Martello \& Toth 1987) is used to allocate the locates.